Find a Restaurant

 All Chick-fil-A chicken suppliers are required to abide by these standards and are subject to verification by Chick-fil-A as well as regular, third-party audits to ensure our standards are met.

-Chick-fil-A also maintains an Animal Wellbeing Council that includes outside experts – including academicians, scientists, and a veterinarian – whom we engage to provide feedback on our policies and practices, so we can work to ensure our standards continue to be consistent with or exceed industry standards and best practices.
+Chick-fil-A also maintains an Animal Wellbeing Council that includes outside experts – including academicians and scientists – whom we engage to provide feedback on our policies and practices, so we can work to ensure our standards continue to be consistent with or exceed industry standards and best practices.

 Of course, this list is by no means exhaustive of our supplier requirements but is intended as an overview of our standards for our guests.
 We are constantly evaluating our policies and seeking to ensure our policy best reflects what is best both for our guests and animal wellbeing.